-In Part I of this blog series we will take a look at the broader impacts of the Platform revolution, discuss what a Platform is and isn’t, and discuss the key anatomy of a business platform.
+In Part 1 of this blog series, we’ll look at the broader impacts of the platform revolution, discuss what a platform is and isn’t, and explore the key anatomy of a business platform.

 Despite all evidence to the contrary, true business revolutions are rare.